dontinelli/fyta-plant-card/README.md

 The FYTA Plant Card connects to your FYTA device entities through Home Assistant, displaying:
 - Current sensor readings (moisture, light, temperature, conductivity)
-- Nutrition status as an additional metric
 - Plant status with color-coded indicators
 - Interactive elements that show detailed information when clicked
-- Battery status with an intuitive circular indicator

 ### HomeAssistant Integration